Complications of pregnancy: Mother-to-child transmission

 Since the embryo and fetus have little or no immune function, they depend on the immune function of their mother.
 Several pathogens can cross the placenta and cause (perinatal) infection.
-Often microorganisms that produce minor illness in the mother are very dangerous for the developing embryo or fetus.
+Often, microorganisms that produce minor illnesses in the mother are very dangerous for the developing embryo or fetus.
 This can result in spontaneous abortion or major developmental disorders.
 For many infections, the baby is more at risk at particular stages of pregnancy.
 Problems related to perinatal infection are not always directly noticeable.

 The term TORCH complex refers to a set of several different infections that may be caused by transplacental infection: